tomekc/issue-tracker/README.md

 Server side code is monitored by `nodemon` which monitor for file changes and restarts backend on every file save.

+### Folder Structure

+All the source code will be inside **src** directory.
+Inside src, there is client and server directory.
+All the frontend code (react, css, js and any other assets) will be in client directory.
+Backend Node.js/Express code will be in the server directory.

 # About simple react full stack